sudarshanmhasrup/exploring-the-world-of-kotlin/readme.md

 6) Create a function that takes an array containing only numbers and return the first element.
 7) Create a function that takes voltage and current and returns the calculated power.
 8) Write a function that converts hours into seconds.
+9) Create a function that finds the maximum range of a triangle's third edge, where the side lengths are all integers.

 ### Thank you